Kusunda language: Rediscovery

 For decades the Kusunda language was thought to be on the verge of extinction, with little hope of ever knowing it well.
 The little material that could be gleaned from the memories of former speakers suggested that the language was an isolate, but, without much evidence, it was often classified along with its neighbors as Tibeto-Burman.
 However in 2004 three Kusundas, Gyani Maya Sen, Prem Bahadur Shahi and Kamala Singh, were brought to Kathmandu for help with citizenship papers.
 There, members of Tribhuvan University discovered that one of them, a native of Sakhi VDC in southern Rolpa District, was a fluent speaker of the language.
 Several of her relatives were also discovered to be fluent.
 In 2005 there were known to be seven or eight fluent speakers of the language, the youngest in her thirties.
 However the language is moribund, with no children learning it, since all Kusunda speakers have married outside their ethnicity.

 It was presumed that the language became extinct with the death of Rajamama Kusunda on 19 April 2018.
-However Gyani Maiya Sen and her sister Kamala Kusunda survived him and further data were collected.
+However, Gyani Maiya Sen and her sister Kamala Sen-Khatri contributed in further data collection, language training and revival of the language.
 The sisters, together with author and researcher Uday Raj Aaley, have been teaching the language to interested children and adults.

 Aaley, the facilitator and Kusunda-language teacher, has written the book Kusunda Tribe and Dictionary.
 The book has a compilation of more than 1000 words from the Kusunda language.